asciinema/agg/README.md

 ## Additional GIF optimization

-agg's GIF encoder, [gifski](https://github.com/ImageOptim/gifski), produces great looking GIF files, although this often comes at a cost - file size.
+GIF encoder used by agg, [gifski](https://github.com/ImageOptim/gifski), produces great looking GIF files, although this often comes at a cost - file size.

 [gifsicle](https://www.lcdf.org/gifsicle/) can be used to shrink the produced GIF file: